Ajibman/QuantumTrader-AI/README.md

 👉Certification Context:
 Following certification under the QonexAI™ framework, this posture ensures that QuantumTrader-AI scales responsibly without compromising safety or trust.
 QonexAI is a quantum origin neural artificial intelligence network.
 👉Trust is earned and Safety is no compromise.
+👉If a NT member invite a user, you automatically become a guarantor and mentor.

 Concepts, Design and Systems Architecture Team February 24, 2026